Skip to next element

 Vaping It

 Vaping is often considered less harsh on the lungs compared to smoking.
 It involves heating the cannabis flower or THC oil at a lower temperature to create a vapor, which is then inhaled.
-Vaping provides quick effects similar to smoking, as delta-9 THC is rapidly absorbed through the lungs.
+Vaping provides quick effects similar to smoking, as Delta-9 THC is rapidly absorbed through the lungs.

 There are numerous vape products available, including disposable vape pens and refillable cartridges, making it a convenient option for on-the-go use.